1. On campus: all participants on campus + streaming

 Finally, the custos stands up to announce that the public examination is completed.

-The custos and opponent hold their doctoral hats in their hand when they leave the room.
+The custos and the opponent hold their doctoral hats in their hand when they leave the room.
+Often, the doctoral candidate will leave first, followed by the custos and the opponent but there are faculty-specific differences in this.
 The audience should not applaud or cheer during the public examination.
 Congratulations should be extended to you only after you have left the room and have had the opportunity to thank the opponent and the custos.

 After the congratulations, you invite the audience for coffee (or for a toast).